-Pronouncement Summary of new guidance Expected adoption date and method of adoption Effect on these consolidated statements ASU 2016-02, "Leases"(1) • Replaces ASC 840 " Leases ", the current guidance on lease accounting, and revised the definition of a lease.
-Modified retrospective adoption from ¥169,277 million increase in Other Asset-Office • Requires all lessees to recognize a right of use asset and corresponding lease liability on balance sheet.
-April 1, 2019.
-(2) buildings, land, equipment, and facilities, and ¥163,685 million Lessor accounting is largely unchanged from current guidance. increase in Other liabilities as a • Simplifies the accounting for sale leaseback and "build-to-suit" leases. result of recognizing operating leases on Requires extensive new qualitative and quantitative footnote disclosures on lease arrangements. the consolidated balance sheet as of April 1, 2019. ¥5,592 million increase in Retained earnings of April 1, 2019 mainly due to changes in certain lease classifications.
+Pronouncement Summary of new guidance Expected adoption date and method of adoption Effect on these consolidated statements Pronouncement ASU 2016-02, "Leases"(1) Summary of new guidance Replaces ASC 840 "Leases", the current guidance on lease accounting, and revised the definition of a lease.
+Requires all lessees to recognize a right of use asset and corresponding lease liability on balance sheet.
+Lessor accounting is largely unchanged from current guidance.
+Simplifies the accounting for sale leaseback and "build-to-suit" leases.
+Requires extensive new qualitative and quantitative footnote disclosures on lease arrangements. lease classifications.

-Pronouncement Summary of new guidance Expected adoption date and method of adoption Effect on these consolidated statements ASU 2016-13, "Measurement of Credit Losses on Financial Instruments"(3) Introduces a new model for recognition and measurement of credit losses against certain financial instruments such as loan debt securities and receivables which are not carried at fair value with changes in fair value recognized through earnings.
-The model also applies to off balance she credit exposures such as written loan commitments, standby letters of credit an issued financial guarantees not accounted for as insurance, which are not carried at fair value through earnings. s, adoption from April 1, 2020.
-(4) Currently evaluating the potential impact but an overall increase in allowances for credit losses are expected to be recognized which will impact earnings in subsequent The new model based on lifetime current expected credit losses (CECL) measurement, to be recognized at the tim an in-scope instrument is originated, acquired or issued. reporting periods.
+Pronouncement Summary of new guidance Expected adoption date and method of adoption Effect on these consolidated statements ASU 2016-13, "Measurement of Credit Losses on Financial Instruments" (3) Introduces a new model for recognition and measurement of credit losses against certain financial instruments such as loans, debt securities and receivables which are not carried at fair value with changes in fair value recognized through earnings.
+The model also applies to off balance sheet credit exposures such as written loan commitments, standby letters of credit and issued financial guarantees not accounted for as insurance, which are not carried at fair value through earnings.
+Modified retrospective adoption from April 1, 2020.
+(4) Currently evaluating the potential impact but an overall increase in allowances for credit losses are expected to be recognized which will impact earnings in subsequent reporting The new model based on lifetime current expected credit losses (CECL) measurement, to be recognized at the time an in-scope instrument is originated, acquired or issued. periods.
 Replaces existing incurred credit losses model under current GAAP.
-Requires enhanced qualitative and quantitative disclosures around credit risk the methodology used to estimate and monitor expected credit losses and chang in estimates of expected credit losses.
+Requires enhanced qualitative and quantitative disclosures around credit risk, the methodology used to estimate and monitor expected credit losses and changes in estimates of expected credit losses.

-(1) As subsequently amended by ASU 2018-01 "Land Easement Practical Expedient for Transition to Topic 842", ASU 2018-10 "Codification Improvements to Topic 842, Leases", ASU 2018-11 "Leases (Topic 842): Targeted Improvements", ASU 2018-20 "Leases (Topic 842): Narrow-Scope Improvements for Lessors", and ASU 2019-01 "Leases (Topic 842): Codification Improvements."
+As subsequently amended by ASU 2018-01 Land Easement Practical Expedient for Transition to Topic 842, ASU 2018-10 Coalification Improvements to Topic 842, Leases", ASU 2018-11 "Leases (Topic 842): Targeted Improvements", ASU 2018-20 "Leases (Topic 842): Narrow-Scope Improvements for Lessors", and ASU 2019-01 "Leases (Topic 842): Codification Improvements."